uber-go/gwr/README.md

 GWR exposes an HTTP and Resp (Redis Protocol) interface by default on ports 4040 and 4041.

+The following examples are against a running instance of `example_server/`.

 ## HTTP

 Example for http: